-To be honest, I’d have been very happy to pass this part of the tour up.
-I didn’t quite enjoy visiting this Island.
-I know a lot of people do though and they have good things to say about the turquoise waters and nice beach.
+To be honest, I’d have been happy to pass this part of the tour up.
+I didn’t enjoy visiting this Island.
+I know a lot of people do though, and they have good things to say about the turquoise waters and a nice beach.

 Anyway, we did a brief tour of the Island, spent some time viewing and feeding the giant tortoises before heading back to the mainland for a walking tour of Stone Town.

 We did a quick tour of Stone Town.
 I realized after we got back that we missed a few key places here.
 I really didn’t look up any travel guides before we left.
-We visited The Cathedral Church of Christ (which was the former slave site) and did a tour within and outside the premises.
+We visited The Cathedral Church of Christ (which was the former slave site).
+Here, we did a tour within and outside the premises.

 We also walked around the local market, ending the day back at the church where our driver was waiting to take us back to the hotel.

-If I visit Zanzibar again, I think I’ll stay in Stone Town for a day or two before heading out to places like Nungwi or Jambiani (where we stayed).
+And that’s how we spent 24 hours in Zanzibar.
+If I visit again, I think I’ll stay in Stone Town for a day.
+Then head out to places like Nungwi or Jambiani (where we stayed).

 Have you visited Zanzibar before?
 What would you recommend for a 24 hours stay?
 If you haven’t, is this somewhere you’d love to visit?